geek-cookbook/geek-cookbook/manuscript/recipes/collabora-online.md

 This presents another problem though - Docker Swarm with Traefik is superb at making all our stacks "just work" with ingress routing and LetsEncyrpt certificates.
 We don't want to have to do this manually (_like a cave-man_), so we engage in some trickery to allow us to still use our swarmed Traefik to terminate SSL.

-We run a single swarmed Nginx instance, which forwards all requests to an upstream, with the target IP of the docker0 interface, on port 9980 (the port exposed by the CODE container_)
+We run a single swarmed Nginx instance, which forwards all requests to an upstream, with the target IP of the docker0 interface, on port 9980 (_the port exposed by the CODE container_)

 We attach the necessary labels to the Nginx container to instruct Trafeik to setup a front/backend for collabora.<ourdomain\>.
-Now incoming requests to https://collabora.<ourdomain\> will hit Traefik, be forwarded to nginx (wherever in the swarm it's running), and then to port 9980 on the same node that nginx is running on.
+Now incoming requests to **https://collabora.<ourdomain\>** will hit Traefik, be forwarded to nginx (_wherever in the swarm it's running_), and then to port 9980 on the same node that nginx is running on.

 What if we're running multiple nodes in our swarm, and nginx ends up on a different node to the one running Collabora via docker-compose?
-Well, either constrain nginx to the same node as Collabora, or just launch an instance of Collabora on _every_ node then.
+Well, either constrain nginx to the same node as Collabora (_example below_), or just launch an instance of Collabora on _every_ node then.
 It's just a rendering / GUI engine after all, it doesn't hold any persistent data.

-Here's a diagram to illustrate:
+Here's a (_highly technical_) diagram to illustrate:

 ![CODE traffic flow](../images/collabora-traffic-flow.png)